-The Veritas Volume Replicator replicates data that may be present on one or more Storage Foundation for Windows (SFW) volumes.
-This set of volumes on a host managed by VVR is called a Replicated Volume Group (RVG).
+The Volume Replicator replicates the data that may be present on one or more Storage Foundation (SFW) volumes.
+This set of volumes on a Volume Replicator-managed host is called a Replicated Volume Group (RVG).

 An RVG is always associated with a SFW disk group.
 The disk group can consist of volumes.
 All related volumes must always be a part of the same RVG.
 Unrelated volumes must not be grouped together in an RVG.
 Multiple RVGs can be configured inside one disk group.